oSoWoSo/dotbins/README.md

 dotbins sync -p macos -a arm64
 ```

-Install tools only for your current system:
+Install or update tools only for the current system's platform and architecture, skipping others defined in the config:

 ```bash
 dotbins sync -c